simplemaplab

 3. Publish the fix.
 Rebuild the affected pages and deploy.

 4. Note the correction.
 Add an "Updated: corrected X on date" line at the bottom of the affected page.
-For headline-grabbing corrections (top-line study finding changing), also publish a brief note on the site's changelog and email anyone we're aware of who cited the affected number.
+For headline-grabbing corrections (top-line study finding changing), also email anyone we're aware of who cited the affected number.

 5. Reply to the reporter.
 Thank them, explain what we fixed, and what was wrong.